flame-engine/flame/doc/flame/components.md

 ## ComponentsNotifier

-Most of the time just accessing children and their attributes is enough to build the logic of game.
+Most of the time just accessing children and their attributes is enough to build the logic of your game.

-But sometimes, reactivity can help the developer simplify and write better code, to help with that Flame provides `ComponentsNotifier`, which are implementations of a `ChangeNotifier` that notifies listeners every time a component is added, removed or manually changed.
+But sometimes, reactivity can help the developer to simplify and write better code, to help with that Flame provides the `ComponentsNotifier`, which is an implementation of a `ChangeNotifier` that notifies listeners every time a component is added, removed or manually changed.

-For example, lets say that we want to show a game over text when the player lives reach zero.
+For example, lets say that we want to show a game over text when the player's lives reach zero.

-To make the component automatically report when new instances are added or removed, the `Nofieable` mixin can be applied to the component class:
+To make the component automatically report when new instances are added or removed, the `Notifiable` mixin can be applied to the component class:

 ```dart